bitnami/charts/bitnami/fluent-bit/README.md

 <!--- app-name: Fluent Bit -->

-# Fluent Bit packaged by Bitnami
+# Bitnami package for Fluent Bit

 Fluent Bit is a Fast and Lightweight Log Processor and Forwarder.
 It has been made with a strong focus on performance to allow the collection of events from different sources without complexity.